nikitamishagin/resource-efficiency-dashboard/README.md

 Also keep in mind that much depends on your application inside the container and its workload profile.

+### Integration with Horizontal Pod Autoscaler

+If you use HPA, consider not only the dashboard’s recommendations but also the HPA scaling thresholds.
+Below are a few tips on how to use them together.

+With target = 70%, HPA tends to drive average usage to ≈ 0.7 × requests per replica.
+Therefore:

+  - If you set requests too low, the utilization metric will be inflated and HPA will overinflate the replica count.
+  - If you set requests too high, utilization will drop — you’ll get fewer replicas and “fat” pods.

+First, calibrate requests using the dashboard’s metrics (stable average and quantile peaks), then set the target (typically 60–75% for CPU, 60–80% for memory) and validate HPA’s behavior.

+  - If you see frequent up-scales without actual overload, increase the container’s requests or the HPA target.
+  - If CPU throttling is high, increase the CPU limit (and requests if sustained real peaks are present).
+  - If you observe OOM/pressure, increase memory requests/limits, or lower the target for memory.

+Revisit the values after several days with different load profiles (weekdays/weekends).

 ## How to prepare the local development environment

 To prepare the development environment, you can use the following commands on your kubernetes cluster.
 I recommend using